Hallelujah78/crossword-app/AI For Everyone.md

   - back to our housing data again:

 <image src="./src/assets/housing.png"/>

 - first four columns are input A
 - price is the output B
 - say you want to create a mobile app to help people price homes
 - this would be a Machine learning system
-  - specifically one that learns A to be mappings (input to output)
+  - specifically one that learns A to B mappings (input to output)
 - data science on the other hand might involve a team analyzing data to gain insights
   - eg a conclusion might be houses of a similar size that have 3 bedrooms are more valuable than houses with 2 bedrooms
   - or let's say a newly renovated home has a premium of 15%